djherbis/buffer/README.md

 Usage
 ------------

-The following buffers provide simple unique behviours which when composed can create complex buffering strategies.
+The following buffers provide simple unique behaviours which when composed can create complex buffering strategies.
 For use with github.com/djherbis/nio for Buffered io.Pipe and io.Copy implementations.

 For example: